 - Facilities and safety information

-- Local hotels and restaurants
+- Local hotels and nearby restaurants

-Intranet essential #7: New hire center
+Intranet content type #7: New hire welcome information

-Intranet essential #8: HR information
+Intranet content type #8: HR information

 Make sure your HR information is well structured to help employees find the information they need.
 For example, some organizations choose to structure content in the form of an employee lifecycle.

-Intranet essential #9: Task and process information
+Intranet content type #9: Task and process information

 Some intranet software has a special section with information on how to carry out key processes within the organization.
 This helps employees find exactly what they need to do to complete both simple and complicated tasks.
 Note that there may be some overlap between task information and content in your HR section or documents in the policies area of your intranet.